drewgiffin/student-stress-level-classifier/readme.md

 - Students who study more are more likely to have a higher GPA and more stress.
 - Physical activity has a negative correlation with other activities, one being study and therefore stress.
 - Students who sleep more were less likely to be very stressed.
-- Some outliers were observed and will be need to be removed before training for more accurrate results.
+- Some outliers were observed and will be need to be removed before training for more accurate results.

 **Figures:**
 ![Feature Distributions Historgram](images/feature_distributions_histogram.png)